leoneila/learning-library/data-management-library/exadata-database-service-on-dedicated-infrastructure-get-started/lab2-create-exacloud-infra/lab2-create-exacloud-infra.md

 This lab requires completion of the following:

 * Completion of [Lab 1: Create your Virtual Cloud Network (VCN) and Required IAM Policy for Exadata Database Service on Dedicated Infrastructure](?lab=lab1-prepare-network-and-iam) section.
-* A correctly configured virtual cloud network (VCN) to launch the system in.
+* A correctly configured virtual cloud network (VCN) to launch the system.
 It's related networking resources (gateways, route tables, security lists, DNS, and so on) must also be configured as necessary for the system
 * The proper IAM policy is required to proceed.
 See [Required IAM Policy for Exadata Cloud Infrastructure](https://docs.oracle.com/en-us/iaas/exadatacloud/exacs/preparing-for-ecc-deployment.html#GUID-EA03F7BC-7D8E-4177-AFF4-615F71C390CD).